deephdc/deep-releases/source/releases/genesis/index.rst

 ------------------

-All DEEP - HybridDataCloud products are distributed from standard OperatingSystems (OS) repositories and DockerHub registry.
+All DEEP - HybridDataCloud products are distributed from standard OperatingSystems (OS) repositories and DockerHub registry of the `indigodatacloud <https://cloud.docker.com/u/indigodatacloud/repository/list>`_ organization.

 The packages repositories have the following structure:

--  DEEP-HDC production (stable): deep/production/{1,2}///{base|updates}
+* DEEP-HDC production (stable):

+  * `deep-hdc/production/{1,2}/centos7/x86_64/{base|updates} <http://repo.indigo-datacloud.eu/repository/deep-hdc/production/1/centos7/x86_64/base/repoview/>`_

-   -  stable and signed, well tested software components
+    * containing signed, well tested software components

-   -  Third-party: deep/production/{1,2}///third-party
+  * Third-party: `deep-hdc/production/{1,2}/centos7/x86_64/third-party <http://repo.indigo-datacloud.eu/repository/deep-hdc/production/1/centos7/x86_64/third-party/>`_

-      -  packages that are not part of INDIGO, or not part of the base OS or EPEL, but used as dependencies by other INDIGO components
+    * containing packages that are not part of DEEP, or not part of the base OS or EPEL, but used as dependencies by other DEEP components

--  DEEP-HDC testing: deep/testing/{1,2}//
+* DEEP-HDC testing: `deep/testing/{1,2}/{centos7,ubuntu}/ <http://repo.indigo-datacloud.eu/repository/deep-hdc/testing/>`_

-   -  packages that will become part of the next stable distribution; in the certification and validation phase.
+  * containing packages that will become part of the next stable distribution; in the certification and validation phase.

--  DEEP-HDC preview: deep/preview/{1,2}//
+* DEEP-HDC preview: `deep/preview/{1,2}/{centos7,ubuntu}/ <http://repo.indigo-datacloud.eu/repository/deep-hdc/preview/>`_

-   -  signed packages that will become part of the next stable update, available for technical-previews
+  * containing signed packages that will become part of the next stable update, available for technical-previews

-where \* is currently: x86_64, SRPMS (for CentOS7), and binary-amd64,
-source (for Ubuntu) \* is currently: centos7, ubuntu/dists/bionic/main

 All packages are signed with the INDIGO - DataCloud gpg key.
 The public key can be downloaded from